crypto-club/nft/README.md

   be difficult to hold depending where you live, so why not have a digital version?

 # Future Proof?
 - YES!
 Do you honestly think paper money will exist in the future?
-Especailly when we live in space?
+Especailly when we live in outter space!

+# Do I only get paid once for my NFT?
+- NO!
+You will recieve NFT royalties for each time your NFT is sold.
+  Imagine reciving 10% each time your NFT sells!!

+# Does it sound like a great idea to you?!
+Ready to Start Your NFT Journey with us!
+- Contact Support Below
+- Email Header should read NFT and leave your contact info within the body of the email
 ```
 ### Crypto?
 Need more information on Crypto?
 Check this link out [CRYPTO](https://crypto-club.github.io/)